mlewis7127/qldbguide/content/docs/introduction/data-design.md

 Storing addresses in their own table would enable indexes to be created.
 However, the example above would be considered querying on a low-cardinality field, which can produce large result sets more likely to result on transaction timeouts or cause unintended OCC conflicts.
 These are the types of queries that streaming to a specific analytics solution is recommended.

-As a best practice, you should run statements with a WHERE predicate clause that filters on an indexed field or a document ID.
+> As a best practice, you should run statements with a WHERE predicate clause that filters on an indexed field or a document ID.
 QLDB requires an equality operator (= or IN) on an indexed field to efficiently look up a document.

+Currently, QLDB only supports conjunctions and not disjunctions.
+This leads to the following optimised query patterns:

 {{< codeblock "language-yaml" >}}
 --Indexed field (VIN) lookup using the = operator